 Several weeks before moving day, take your time and go through your home including the garage, attic and basement.
-Gather what you don’t need and have a garage sale, or better still donate these items to a charity of your choice.
+Gather what you don’t need and have a garage sale, or better yet, donate these items to a charity of your choice.
 Lightening your load will decrease your shipping costs and will make packing and moving much more efficient.
 Begin packing unimportant goods and seasonal items.
 Remember it takes time to pack, so give yourself ample time to pack.
-You don’t want to run out of time or still be in the packing process with movers on site.
+You don’t want to run out of time or still be in the packing process on moving day..

 Do not forget to arrange the transfer of school records.

 Start to dismantle home gyms and swing sets.When you disassemble furniture and other items, make sure you tape all parts to the main base.
 Ensure all pertinent addresses and utility changes have been prepared and sent out where necessary.
 For example hydro, gas, driver’s license, banking information and credit cards.
 Reserve the elevator and parking if necessary.
 Make arrangements for small children and pets to be taken care of on moving day.Pack important and sentimental documents so they are easily accessible, for example passports, health records, insurance information.